Skip to main content

 Best practices

-• Subscribe narrowly.
-Only enable the events each endpoint actually needs.
+• Subscribe narrowly — only enable the events each endpoint needs.

 Transactions